Carreau/ipython-wiki/IPEP-20:-Informal-structure-of-cell-metadata.md

 # General advice on metadata

-IPython notebook file are meant to be cross-language, hence the file format shoudl as much as possible help with this.
+IPython notebook file are meant to be cross-language, hence the file format should help with this as much as possible.

 ## metadata type

-For cross-language compatibility and efficiency it is advised to avoid having the same field in the metadata structure beeing able to store data of different type.
+For cross-language compatibility and efficiency, it is advised to avoid having the same field in the metadata structure being able to store data of different type.

-## metadta value
+## metadata value

 For the same reason, it is advised in general to avoid when possible to rely on `undefined` or `None` values, as well as value that could be considered as such.
-In particular some languages might not make the distinction between the absence of the field and its value beeing set to undefined or fact that empty string `''`, the number `0` (zero) and the boolean `false` might be indistinguishable.
+In particular some languages might not make the distinction between the absence of the field and its value being set to undefined or fact that empty string `''`, the number `0` (zero) and the boolean `false` might be indistinguishable.

 ## metadata presence/conservation

 Implementation should not make any assumption in the metadata presence or the value contained in it.
-The metadata filed itself shoudl always be present in the relevant places, but should be set to at least empty dictionary when no metadata is present.
-Application/plugin shoudl try as much as possible to keep the structure of metadata they don't know how to handle unless if reqeusted by user interaction.
-This encompass both unknown field, as well as known field with unknown stucture/type.
+The metadata filed itself should always be present in the relevant places, but should be set to at least empty dictionary when no metadata is present.
+Application/plugin should try as much as possible to keep the structure of metadata they don't know how to handle unless if requested by user interaction.
+This encompass both unknown field, as well as known field with unknown structure/type.

 ## avoid name conflict